 I mixed and then applied the plaster in three coats.
 The first coat of fluid plaster was flicked on by hand, forcing the plaster into all the small details.
 On the second (2) and third coats, I allowed the plaster to begin to set (firm up) before applying it over the first coat.
 These two coats were smoothed on, building up the thickness of the mold to the edges of the shims, but not going over them.

 After the plaster set, I used pliers to pull out the shims (3).
 A putty knife placed in the spaces left by the shims helped to gently pry the mold open so I could remove the clay model.
 After cutting away rough edges of the plaster with a knife and gently rinsing the mold parts, I allowed the mold to dry.
-Note: Do not expose the plaster mold to high heat as it starts to calcine above 266°F (130°C) and the mold could degrade.
+Note: Do not expose the plaster mold to high heat as it starts to calcine above 266°F (130°C) and the mold could degrade.4 After refining the mold and allowing it to dry, reassemble and secure it, then pour in casting slip.

 Casting and Finishing the Pie Poodles